Welcome | spec | C-PLOT | Support | Users | Contact

 For the byte-access mode for ISA cards, spec first writes the high-order byte to one plus the register address, then writes the low-order byte to the register address.

 The Acromag model 921x VME modules are specifically detected.
 For those modules, spec adds 0x80 to the base address and left shifts 12-bit values as required by these modules.
-Special handling for other boards will be added as users request.
+Other VME modules that support DAC registers using A16 addressing may also work with the existing support.

 MOTOR CONFIGURATION